The following websites give excellent advice on staying safe online:

-- Regularly change your password - even if you just change the number/s in your password
+- Regularly change your password - helps to protect your accounts in the event your password becomes known to others.

 - Do not use the same password/PIN for everything.
 If you want to limit the number of passwords/PINs you use, then create a small group that you use for specific purposes.